Systemad/Dovecord-React/README.md

 Contains the controller and Orleans client to interact with the Silo(Host).

 ### Applications
-Contains MediatR handlers, services, the database context and Orleans grains.
+Contains MediatR handlers, services, database and Orleans grains.
-This is only intended to interact with the database.
+This is only intended to interact with the database for persistence!

 ## Orleans.Silo
 Contains Orleans Silo (host).